 This is a huge issue for schools, where many teachers never bring problems to the leadership team because they don’t think it’s there place to suggest change.
 Schools are often not flexible or iterative enough to adapt to changes as they arise.
 A fixed-time vision for learning in a school issued from top-down can kill excellent ideas that surface during the period of time in question.
 What I took from Linda’s talk was that schools need to develop a staff culture for collaborative problem solving, discovery driven learning (and that’s the teachers we’re talking about) but run integrated decision making where everyone is confident to express ideas.

-Adapt or loose your students
+Adapt or lose your students

 Schools lag further and further behind the pace of world change year-on-year and we need bold, aware, flexible leaders who know how to work with their community to collectively build a new culture of adapting to change to remain relevant.
 More children every year are finding alternative paths to early success and careers because their school was unable to adapt to their needs.
 Let’s stop wasting the potential of what might take place during a person’s school years and start operating the way the world does already.